riccio8/rust-example/src/rand/Readme.md

-#  This is an example about how to create a random number generator given a seed using 2 methods
+#  This is an example about how to create a random number generator given a seed using two methods

 ------
 ## There are two simple ways to generate "random" numbers: